intel/kernel-fuzzer-for-xen-project/README.md

 # 6. Create VM <a name="section-6"></a>
 ----------------------------------
-Paste the following as your domain config, for example into `debian.cfg`:
+Paste the following as your domain config, for example into `debian.cfg`, tune it as you see fit.
+It's important the VM has only a single vCPU.

 ```
 name="debian"
 builder="hvm"
 vcpus=1
-maxcpus=1
+maxvcpus=1
 memory=2048
 maxmem=2048
 hap=1